-I joined the Navy right after high school.
-In my free time, I would visit the base library, inside I found photography books and magazines that allowed me to travel through time and took me to exotic places.
-I became curious about the mechanics of photography and wondered how you made a career out of what seemed like a hobby.
+After high school I joined the Navy, In my free time on base I would visit the library, where I found photography books that allowed me to visit the past and exotic places.
+I became curious about how you made a career out of what seemed like a hobby.

-After leaving the military I signed up for some art classes in Oregon.
-These classes helped me learn the basics of photography.
-From there I moved to Maine, where I landed a job with a commercial photographer, a graduate of RISD, he provided me with a free education in the most technical aspects of photography.
+In Oregon I signed up for art classes where I learned the basic principles of photography.
+Not long after, I moved to Maine where I got a job with a still life photographer, a graduate of RISD, who educated me in some of the most technical aspects of photography.

-My next stop was New York City, where I worked for 10 years and experienced every genre of commercial photography.
-I took advantage of frequent art exhibits, where I was able to contrast my commercial knowledge with abstract photographic ideas.
-I also began to work on my own projects with clients including Martha Stewart Living, House Beautiful, Conde Nast, Departures, and Nordstrom.
+New York City was my next stop, where I worked for 10 years.
+As a photo assistant I experienced nearly every genre of professional photography.
+I also took advantage of the museum exhibits and gallery shows, this allowed me to contrast my commercial knowledge with abstract artistic concepts.
+Eventually I began to work on my own projects with clients including Martha Stewart Living, House Beautiful, Conde Nast, and Nordstrom.

-I currently live in the Midwest, not far from where I started.
-I still love using light to tell compelling stories.
-Thank you for your interest in my work.
+Currently I live in the Midwest, not so far from where I started, I still love using light to tell compelling stories.
+Thank you for your interest in my work!